gdrosos/bloat-study-artifact/README.md

 # Directory Structure

 ## Dataset Description
-The dataset of the artifact exists in the `data` directory, which has the following structure:
+The dataset of the artifact exists in the `data/` directory and has the following structure:
 ```
 ├── data
 │   ├── results